 The process will be as 2.2.1 above but with the sales invoice (even if for no value) raised addressed to the relevant organisation.

 If the IT equipment cannot be redeployed or sold, then disposal will take place.
-This will be arranged through the IT Recycling Team and in accordance with the University Sustainability Policy complying with WEEE Regulations.
+This will be arranged through IT Services / Estates Environmental Team and in accordance with the University Sustainability Policy complying with WEEE Regulations.

 IT equipment must not be scrapped or fly-tipped in skips or other locations at the University.